CPTSD: A Journey of Pain, Growth, and Unfinished Lessons

 This is where some inspirational content should go, but I don’t have any to share.
 From the outside, my life might seem pretty average, but on the inside, it’s a constant battle – and that too, is exhausting.

-I took a break from blogging because I’ve been balancing nearly full-time work and studying.
+I took a break from blogging because I’ve been balancing nearly full-time job and studying.
 Returning after each break is always difficult, especially when I notice that some of you are no longer here.
 Some have moved on from blogging, and others are no longer with us.
 Changes are a normal part of life, I know… but it’s still hard to accept.

 Dear fellow bloggers and readers, both old and new, I hope you’re doing well.